Ersan İlyasova: Fourth stint with Milwaukee (2018–2020)

-On 16 July 2018, İlyasova signed with the Milwaukee Bucks, returning to the franchise for a third stint.
+On 16 July 2018, İlyasova signed with the Milwaukee Bucks, returning to the franchise for a fourth stint.
 On 16 December 2018, he sustained a fractured nose during practice, which required surgery.

 On 19 November 2020, İlyasova was waived by Milwaukee.

 Utah Jazz (2021)

 On 11 March 2021, İlyasova signed with the Utah Jazz for the remainder of the season.
-On 17 April, İlyasova logged a season-high 20 points on 7-of-11 field goal shooting and 6-of-8 from three, in addition to five rebounds, four steals and two blocks across 31 minutes in a 115–127 overtime loss to the Los Angeles Lakers.
+On 17 April, İlyasova logged a season-high 20 points on 7-for-11 field goal shooting and 6 of 8 from three, in addition to five rebounds, four steals and two blocks across 31 minutes in a 115–127 overtime loss to the Los Angeles Lakers.

 On 22 December 2021, İlyasova signed a 10-day contract with the Chicago Bulls. İlyasova entered the NBA's health and safety protocols on December 28, and did not play for the team before his contract expired.